amortensen/dots-protocol/draft-mortensen-dots-protocol.md

 The DOTS data channel serves as a management plane for the DOTS signal channel.
-Using the conventions established in [REST], the data channel provides an HTTPS interface for configuration, black- and white-list management, traffic filter management, and extensibility required for future operator needs (GEN-001 [I-D.ietf-dots-requirements]).
+Using the conventions established in [REST], the data channel provides an interface for configuration, black- and white-list management, traffic filter management, and extensibility required for future operator needs (GEN-001 [I-D.ietf-dots-requirements]).

 Limitations {#data-channel-limitations}